rahuls1098/Twitter_as_RDB/README.md

 ## Overview
 Twitter started out with a MySQL backend.
-In this project, I tested the speed of posting 1,000,000 tweets and the rate at which timelines (10 most recent tweets of randomly selected users' followers) are retrieved using a relational database.
+In this project, I tested the speed of posting 1,000,000 tweets and the rate at which timelines are retrieved using a relational database.
 The latter simulates a user opening the Twitter app and refreshing their timeline to see new posts.
 I created a driver program that carries out the performance testing, and an API which implements the Twitter-related functionality (post/retrieve timeline).
-The implementation of the API is abstracted from the driver program such that the functionality could be reimplemented with Redis (see Twitter_as_KeyValue), a key-value store database.
+The implementation of the API is abstracted from the driver program such that the performance testing can be redone (without changing the driver code) with Redis, a key-value store database.
+See Twitter_as_KeyValue for comparison.

 ## Setup and Configuration